How O2 sensors work

-Upstream oxygen sensors (also known as O2 sensors) generate a small variable voltage signal in proportion to the difference between the oxygen content in the exhaust stream and the oxygen content in the ambient air.
+Upstream oxygen sensors generate a small variable voltage signal in proportion to the difference between the oxygen content in the exhaust stream and the oxygen content in the ambient air.
 The Powertrain Control Module (PCM), which is the brain of the emissions system, uses this information to maintain the proper air/fuel ratio.

 Typically there are multiple oxygen sensors - two for each cylinder bank.
 Four-cylinder engines have two sensors, while V6 and V8 engines have four sensors.
 The upstream oxygen sensor(s) are located below the exhaust manifold flanges and above the catalytic converter.
 The downstream oxygen sensor(s) are located in the exhaust pipe, behind the catalytic converter.

-The vehicle's PCM will turn on the “Check Engine” light (MIL) when there's a problem in any of the O2 sensor circuits.
+What happens when an O2 sensor is bad?
+The vehicle's PCM will turn on the ‘Check Engine’ light (MIL) when there's a problem in any of the O2 sensor circuits.
 The associated trouble code stored in the PCM will indicate which O2 sensor circuit is at fault.
 The problem is not always the sensor itself.
 Sometimes the problem is a loose or damaged wire to the sensor.

-Failed O2 sensors also cause driveability symptoms such as a loss of power when accelerating, a fluctuating idle and poor fuel economy.
-These symptoms are caused by the PCM constantly trying to adjust the air/fuel mixture because it is receiving bogus information, or no information at all, from the sensors.
+Failed O2 sensor symptoms also include driveability problems such as a loss of power when accelerating, a fluctuating idle and poor fuel economy.
+These symptoms are caused by the PCM constantly trying to adjust the air/fuel mixture because it is receiving false information, or no information at all, from the sensors.

 Why you should change your O2 sensor

 When the O2 sensors are not working properly, fuel economy can drop substantially, which means increased fuel costs.